ucsd-cse11-s20/DI05-Arrays-Variables-Loops-01-05-2020/ProblemSheet.md

 ```

 #### Running any Java program
 To run a java program without using the tester library, we saw that we need to write a special method named `main`.
-Then if we built and ran it using `javac` and `java`, it would execute the contents of that method's body.
+Then if we built and ran it using `javac` and `java`, it would evaluate that method's body.
 For instance, we placed the following code in a file named `MainExample.java`:

 ```java
 class MainExample {